keithjgrant/keithjgrant.com/content/posts/2017/01/hello-indieweb.md

 +++
 date = "2017-01-23T15:34:37-05:00"
-title = "Hello, World Wide IndieWeb!" draft = true
+title = "Hello, World Wide IndieWeb!"

 +++

-It’s been a year, so it’s time for a new design!
+It’s a new year, so it’s time for a new design!
 Only this time, the update is more than just a CSS revamp.
 This year, I join the “IndieWeb”.
 If you don’t know what that is, read on.

 Let me introduce you to the newest social network: it’s called the World Wide Web and it’s more than 25 years old.